jklebes/random-destination/README.md

 # random-destination
 Simply drops a map pin N km from your location.
 I use this for out-and-back runs.
-For exmample, if I want to run 10km, I drop a pin 5km or a bit less away and go there.
+For example, if I want to run 10km, I drop a pin 5km or a bit less away and go there.

 Take a walk.
 Explore your neighborhood.
 A bit like randonauting, except we don't get special magic quantum random bits piped over from Australia, so your walk will not be haunted.